 Since they get up so ridiculously early, Queenslanders also go to bed early.
-In fact, we attempted to eat out a couple of times and found that restaurants were closing at 7:30 pm since, of course, everybody had eaten at 5:30 pm.
-We have since discovered a few places that actually serve food until 8:30 pm.
+In fact, early on we attempted to eat out a couple of times and found that restaurants were closing at 7:30pm since, of course, everybody had eaten at 5:30pm.

 I’ve gone camping a fair bit over the years but I’ve never quite seen setups for long weekends like they have in Queensland.

 People come with kettles, electric frying pans, slow cookers, fridges, TVs, actual mattresses, doonas, … The list goes on.

 They arrive with trailers, just for a weekend getaway.